omeka/Documentation/source/Reference/views/helpers/FormInput.rst

 Omeka_View_Helper_FormInput
 ---------------------------

+Package: :doc:`View\\Helper </Reference/packages/View/Helper/index>`

 .. php:class:: Omeka_View_Helper_FormInput

-    Package: :doc:`View\\Helper </Reference/packages/View/Helper/index>`
+extends :php:class:`Zend_View_Helper_FormElement`

     Helper for generic HTML5 input with settable type.

-    .. php:method:: formInput(string|array $name, mixed $value, array $attribs)
+    .. php:method:: formInput($name, $value = null, $attribs = null)

         Generate an input element.

+        :type $name: string|array
-        :param string|array $name: If a string, the element name.
+        :param $name: If a string, the element name.
 If an array, all other parameters are ignored, and the array elements are used in place of added parameters.
+        :type $value: mixed
-        :param mixed $value: The element value.
+        :param $value: The element value.
+        :type $attribs: array
-        :param array $attribs: Attributes for the element tag.
+        :param $attribs: Attributes for the element tag.
         :returns: string The element XHTML.